Ayokanmi-Adejola/Frontend-Development-Cohort-3/Readme.md

 # Cohort 3: Git & GitHub Mastery

-Welcome to the official collaboration hub for **Cohort 3**!
-This repository is a live laboratory designed to transition you from writing code locally to collaborating in a professional, distributed team environment.
+Welcome to the official collaboration hub for **Cohort 3**, this repository is a live laboratory designed to transition you from writing code locally to collaborating in a professional, distributed team environment.

 ## 📌 Project Overview